 - 9 inch glass pie pan or aluminum pie pan

 - Measuring cups for wet and dry ingredients

 - Whisk, small wooden spoon, or metal spoon for stirring

 - Baking sheet large enough to hold pie pan and catch any spills

 Getting down to business

-Thaw a frozen 9 inch pie shell if using frozen; if using refrigerated, follow package instructions for preparing a single crust 9 inch pie shell.
-Flute the edges as desired.
+Thaw a frozen 9 inch deep-dish pie shell if using frozen; if using refrigerated, follow package instructions for preparing a single crust 9 inch pie shell.
+Flute the edges as desired, building them up some.
 Due to my Rheumatoid Arthritis, my limited dexterity means my fluting ability is not what it once was, but I pass my goofy looking crimps off as “rustic!”